 Mosquito spray vs. mosquito fogger

 Foggers produce significantly smaller particles, allowing them to destroy these bloodsuckers more effectively.
-Sprays have the benefit of being smaller and more portable, but aerosol foggers, which look like spray cans and are just as handy, are also available.
+Sprays are smaller and more portable, but aerosol foggers, which look like spray cans and are just as handy, are also available.

 Mosquito mister vs. mosquito fogger

-You can spray pesticides with a longer residual with a mister, but a fogger is more portable and convenient to use.
+You can spray pesticides with a longer residual with a mister, but a fogger is more portable and convenient.

 Mosquito foggers vs. mosquito zappers